truenas/documentation/content/_index.md

 * **UI Reference Guide** ([CORE](/core/uireference/), [SCALE](/scale/scaleuireference/)): This is a descriptive guide of the various menus and options you will encounter when using the software.
   The structure of this section *parallels* the layout of the TrueNAS web interface.

+No content was removed with these changes, but is now recategorized as either tutorial or descriptive.
+This is intended to help readers sort and find their desired content faster, provide an improved experience for readers that are looking for either simple descriptive content or specific use-case tutorials, and better organize for future content expansion.

+#### Solutions Guide Rework

+The [Solutions]({{< ref "/solutions/" >}}) articles are elevated out of the CORE documentation area and is refocusing on providing version-agnostic background information and tutorials about general system use cases or integrations with other vendor solutions.

+### Expanded Download or Print Options

 Each top-level section of CORE and SCALE documentation also has a **Download or Print** option.
 This combines all the individual articles in that section into a single document format that can be downloaded as a PDF, physically printed, or saved as HTML.